Concerns about Risk Management

 Risk Alternatives’ Process

 What tools does Risk Alternatives use with its customers?

 We use tools of risk management, governance, and compliance to provide value to our customers.
 In our basic package, we train customers to use risk management tools to make identifying threats and opportunities a basic part of everyday operations.
 With our advanced solutions, we provide tailored risk management, governance, and compliance training and implementation.

 What are the basic steps in a risk management process?

 Risk Alternatives maintains that if you want to thrive, you need a solid awareness of the threats and opportunities you face and what you can do about them.
-We help you apply a seven-step process to provide that awareness:
+We help you apply a four-step process to provide that awareness:

 1 – IDENTIFY threats and opportunities faced by the organization.

 2 – PRIORITIZE your risks by considering likelihood, magnitude of impact, and speed of onset.

 3 – RESPOND to risks by avoiding unacceptable risks, mitigating the threats you have to face, shifting some risks to others, and developing positive risks (opportunities); and

 4 – ASSESS/IMPROVE by evaluating how your responses have changed your organization’s prospects.